yuramozol/whitedoc-publishing/quick-send.md

 That’s where DocStudio comes in.

 DocStudio is a modern, enterprise-grade EDI (Electronic Data Interchange) platform that goes far beyond document storage and exchange.
-It offers clear, smooth and user-friend UI and a rich, flexible, and developer-friendly API that allows you to integrate complex document workflows — including electronic signature collection — directly into your application or service.
+It offers a clean, intuitive UI and a rich, flexible, developer-friendly API that allows you to integrate complex document workflows — including electronic signature collection — directly into your application or service.

 In this tutorial, we’ll walk through how to use the DocStudio API to collect a signature on a PDF document.
 Whether